aamirdjearam/Budget-WP-Instance-on-AWS-WriteUp/README.md

 ## Question for Readers (please comment below)

-Why does Lightsail use T2 instances by default for wordpress? (noted by only 1 CPU Core)
+Why does Lightsail use T2 instances by default for wordpress instead of T3 instances? (noted by only 1 CPU Core)

 Thank you for reviewing my project! :)